 In our continuing quest to find discounts most people don’t know about, we’ve come up with 6 you may want to check out this Earth Day:

-If you drive less than the average Joe, you may want to sign up for a Pay-As-You-Drive (PAYD) program like Progressive Insurance offers.
+If you drive less than the average Joe, you may want to sign up for a Pay-As-You-Drive (PAYD) program.
 A sensor installed in your car tracks how far and fast you drive – then rewards you with discounts for driving less and driving well.
 (Don’t worry, they won’t charge you if you drive more than Joe.)

 Estimates show PAYD participants drive at least 10% less.
 And if 30% of US drivers drove 10% less, we’d save about 55 million tons of CO2 over 10 years!

-Some companies offer lower rates for environmentally-friendly vehicles – not just cars, but boats and yachts too!
-Travelers Insurance gives a discount of up to 10% if you own or lease a hybrid or electric vehicle.
-And if your car uses an alternative energy source like biodiesel, natural gas or hydrogen, you could get a discount for that, too.
+Some companies offer lower rates for environmentally-friendly vehicles – not just cars, but boats and yachts too.
+If you own or lease a hybrid or electric vehicle or if your car uses an alternative energy source like biodiesel, natural gas or hydrogen, you could get a discount!

 Some insurance policies also offer additional coverage that lets you upgrade to a hybrid vehicle after a total loss.
 (In the event of a 5 yacht pile-up, for instance.)

 Many insurance companies offer discounts for green homes – but they aren’t all the same.
-Travelers offers up to a 5% discount if your home is certified by Leadership in Energy & Environmental Design (LEED).
-Other companies offer discounts for green building materials like Energy Star windows, doors and roofs.
+Some offer a discount if your home is certified by Leadership in Energy & Environmental Design (LEED), while other companies offer discounts for green building materials like Energy Star windows, doors and roofs.
 (Mylo’s agents can help you find discounts for your unique home improvements.)

 “Tiny homes” are not only trendy, they’re also good for your wallet.
 If you can squeeze your lifestyle into one, you’ll reduce your insurance costs too (it’s simple: less square footage means less cost to you).

 Businesses can also insure their expected savings from energy efficiency projects.
-When you get a project proposal, it will include an energy savings estimate.
-These policies will pay you if your savings underperform by a certain percentage (often, you can get a check if you fall short by only 10% - not even an epic fail!)
+When you get a project proposal, it should include an energy savings estimate.
+These policies will pay you if your savings underperform by a certain percentage (you can often get a check if you fall short by a mere 10%).

 Some companies offer optional additional coverage that leave the world a little greener after a covered loss to a building.
-CNA’s EcoCare Property Upgrade Endorsement will pay a business extra to rebuild with green structures or materials.
+They'll pay a business extra to rebuild with green structures or materials.
 It even covers green roofs, recycling costs, green architects, building certifications and business income for the extra time it may take.